KyLoc20/blogs-behind-shadow/good-practices/write-a-form-1.md

 ## Overview

-Usually *form elements* handle input from users while the *form container* do these things:
+Usually *form elements* handle input from users while *form container* do these things:

-- Keeping mutable states and handle updates from form elements.
+- Keep mutable states and handle updates from form elements.
-- Rendering a friendly form-like UI.
+- Render a friendly form-like UI.
-- Handling Validation before Submitting.
+- Handle Validation before Submitting.
-- Handling Submit event.
+- Handle Submit event.

 In the following parts, these 4 jobs above will be discussed.

-Here is the simplest form component in React:
+Here is a simple form component in React:

 ```tsx
 function Form() {